Islandora-Labs/islandora_simple_map/README.md

 ## Configuration

+Even though this module uses the Google Maps Embed API, no API key is required.

 Admin settings are available at `admin/islandora/tools/islandora_simple_map` for:

-* the XPath expression to the MODS element where your map data is stored
+* the XPath expressions to the MODS elements where your map data is stored
 * the map's height, width, default zoom level, and whether or not the map is collapsed or expanded by default, and
-* cleaning up the data before it is passed to Google Maps.
+* option to clean up the data before it is passed to Google Maps.

-Even though this module uses the Google Maps Embed API, no API key is required.

 Once you enable the module, any object whose MODS file contains coordinates in the expected element will have a Google map appended to its display.